 In addition to investigating complaints and dealing with charges of discrimination, the EEOC conducts outreach programs to prevent future cases of discrimination.
 The EEOC is headquartered in Washington, D.C., and has 53 field offices throughout the United States.

 Legislation covered by the EEOC includes laws that prohibit discrimination, provide for equal pay, and mandate equal access to employment for qualified individuals with disabilities.
 These laws include:

 Title VII of the Civil Rights Act of 1964 (Title VII), which prohibits employment discrimination based on race, color, religion, sex, or national origin.

 Federal contractors and subcontractors must take affirmative action to ensure equal access to employment without considering race, color, religion, sex, or national origin.
-Employers are prohibited from discrimination in any phase of employment including hiring, recruiting, pay, termination, and promotions.
+Employers are prohibited from discriminating in any phase of employment including hiring, recruiting, pay, termination, and promotions.